dreusebio/dreusebio.github.io/CV.md

 - **Genotyping of a structural variant associated with increased autism risk**

-  This project is focused on understanding how the genotype for the NHIP structural variant is associated with ASD.​
+  This project is focused on understanding how the genotype for the NHIP structural variant is associated with the risk of ASD.​

 ---